SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame-full-page.md

 the frame becomes *visible*.
 That's *super* cool.

 But... there's a lingering bug in our code.
-It's more about the *JavaScript* for the weather widget thaan about the turbo-frame we created.
+It's more about the *JavaScript* for the weather widget than about the turbo-frame we created.
 Let's find out what the bug is next and create a Stimulus controller that will make the weather JavaScript finally, fully functional, no matter how we load it.